How To Anchor Securely

-In tight anchorages, you may have to limit your boat's tendency to swing at anchor.
-By dropping an anchor close to the beach and a second anchor offshore, you can locate the boat precisely in the anchorage.
+In tight anchorages, you may need to limit your boat's tendency to swing at anchor.
+By dropping an anchor close to the beach and a second anchor in the opposite direction, you can locate the boat precisely in the anchorage.
 You can also use the tension on one rode to help set both anchors.

 Bob Ogg, co-inventor of the Danforth anchor, recommends setting one anchor into the wind or current, and a second anchor 180° away.
 Then take both lines to the bow of the boat.
 This allows the boat to swing around in a relatively small arc, yet will allow the boat to pull against an anchor without causing it to reset when wind or current change.

 Anchors need to develop enough resistance in the seabed to withstand the environmental forces on the boat—the wind and the waves.
 An anchor's ability to develop resistance is entirely dependent on its ability to engage and penetrate the seabed.
 We have participated in several anchor tests, and despite varying results, there always seems to be one undeniable conclusion: the selection of a suitable bottom for anchoring is a much more critical factor than the design of the anchor.
 So how do you choose the right anchor design?
 You must take expected bottom conditions into account.
 Here is an analysis of potential options, based on the seabed.

 Fine-grained sand is relatively easy for anchors to penetrate and offers consistently high holding power and repeatable results.
 Most anchors will hold the greatest tension in hard sand.
 Best in sand are the lightweight Danforth-style anchors like the West Marine Traditional and Fortress anchors.